 Board Members, Beloit College Revolving Loan Fund

 As a Sustainability Coordinator Lindsay’s passion is to help educate and empower all Beloiters to live and work more sustainably.
-Being a member of the Revolving Loan Fund committee helps her fulfill that passion and be a part of positive change on the Beloit College campus.
-She believes the fund is especially important because it provides all Beloiters with the means to take their ideas for sustainable projects from conception to fruition.
+Lindsay holds a M.S. in Environmental Policy from Bard College, and a B.S. in Psychology from George Fox University.
+Being a member of the Revolving Loan Fund committee is especially important because it provides students, staff, and faculty with the means to take their ideas for sustainable projects from conception to fruition.

 Warren Palmer, Professor of Economics

 Warren Palmer is the Elbert H. Neese, Jr. Professor of Economics and has served on the BCRLF since its inception.
 A founding member of the Environmental Studies Program, he has organized several campus-wide environmental programs including the 40th Earth Day celebration entitled “Can Markets 'Save the Earth?'
 An Earth Day Forum on Carbon Taxes and Carbon Permits” and the seventh Miller Upton Forum on “Economic Policy and the Challenges of Climate Change” with 2014 Miller Upton Scholar Robert N. Stavins and eleven other speakers.
 A late entrant into academia, Warren and his spouse once lived in Montana, building a cabin, gardening, and writing for Organic Gardening magazine.
 They even operated a small farm, at least according to the 1980 census worker who claimed that growing bedding plants for sale made their four acre homestead a "small farm".